gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Hoy!"
 Gaeston grabbed the gate to steady himself.
 "What in all the hells was that!?"

 "I think that was a Pilot," Erileine said dully.
+Her throat ached from the effort of not crying.

 "But they're dead!"